maurosoria/dirsearch/README.md

 Configuration
 ---------------

-Default values for dirsearch flags can be edited in the configuration file, by default is `default.conf` but you can select another file with the `--config` flag
+Default values for dirsearch flags can be edited in the configuration file, by default is `config.ini` but you can select another file with the `--config` flag

 ```ini
 # If you want to edit dirsearch default configurations, you can